9 Pro Marketing Tips For School Photographers

 Depending on the size of the school, providing the kids with small gifts could also entice orders.
 This could be something as simple as a pocket-sized photo from your portfolio.
 It also gets your images and branding into the hands of the parents.
 Emailing low-resolution or watermarked versions of some of your favourite photos from a shoot could also prove effective.

 Families will delight in receiving free downloads, and will likely share the photos along with your business’ name across Facebook and Instagram.
-This will provide an excellent boost for your brand and business.
+These marketing pictures will provide an excellent boost for your brand and business.

 4. Get Featured

 Reach out to these content publishers and see if they have an interest in you or your photography business.
-Receiving promotion via these channels will not only legitimise your business to current customers, but it will also promote your work to potential clients.
+Receiving promotion via these channels will not only legitimise your business to current customers, but it is one of the many ways to promote your photography business and work to potential clients.

 Another worthwhile medium to solicit is your local newspaper, especially as schools are such community-orientated spaces.
 Reach out and see if they would be willing to feature you to highlight local businesses.
 If they have an opinion section, submit relevant articles on behalf of your brand.
 It’s all about targeting as many avenues as possible!